akeylesslabs/docker-compose/README.md

 ## Prerequisites

+### Intended use & production guidance
+What this stack is for?
+- Evaluate Akeyless Gateway and SRA quickly on a single host
+- Demo/POC workflows (API, Web SRA, SSH proxy)
+- Small pilots with limited users/targets where downtime is acceptable

+### Why not production
+- Docker Compose on a single machine lacks production guarantees:
+- No HA or failover: single host, single Redis instance, no rolling upgrades
+- Scaling limits: manual scale-out, no pod autoscaling or placement policies
+- Security hardening gaps: env files, local volumes, broad port exposure, weaker network policy
+- Ops ergonomics: limited upgrade/rollback strategy, backup/restore, and automated alerts

+### For production, use Kubernetes + Helm

 - Docker and Docker Compose v2+
 - Access to Akeyless with appropriate permissions
 - Values set in `gateway.env` and `sra.env`